okansungur/android/readme.md

-## Gusess the 3 words-Demo A android game
+## Gusess the 3 Words - A Demo Android Game
 ###### Low battery usage.
 No extra framework support.
 Pure java.

 Select the correct combination of words.
 For example: